josefs/meta-paper/paper.md

 will write the array to memory.
 We refer to this computation as the kernel of the array.
 The kernel is parameterized by the operation used to write to memory.
-Parameterizing over the writing operation is what gives push arrays their flexibility.
+Parameterizing over the writing operation is what gives Push arrays their flexibility.

-Here are some example functions on push arrays.
+Here are some example functions on Push arrays.

 ~~~
 enumFromTo :: Expr Int -> Expr Int